 Like any industrial setting, a paper manufacturing facility presents a hazards to the people who work there.
 But by knowing how to identify hazards, to control them, and to implement general safe work practices (such as housekeeping), you’ll find work at a paper manufacturing facility can be safe, fun, and rewarding.

 We hope you found these paper manufacturing safety tips helpful.
-Let us know your thoughts.
+Let us know your thoughts, especially if you’ve got some additional safety tips for paper manufacturing of your own to add.

 Let us know if you’d like more information about our online paper manufacturing courses and/or our online safety training courses.
 They’re available in many formats, including online streaming video, USB, video discs, and SCORM and AICC so you can import them into a learning management system (LMS).